ibmresilient/resilient-community-apps/fn_service_now/README.md

 -->

 ### v2.0.0
-* Added support for ServiceNow Security Incident Response (SIR)
+* Support added for ServiceNow Security Incident Response (SIR)
 * Support added for API Key authentication from ServiceNow to IBM SOAR
 * AppHost support for proxies
 * Verified on ServiceNow Rome release